DinaAI9/DinaAI9/README.md

-👋 Hi there, I’m Dina Alhamed, a Science graduate specializing in Artificial Intelligence and currently working as an AI engineer.
+👋 Hi there, I’m Dina, a Science graduate specializing in Artificial Intelligence and currently working as an AI engineer.

 👀 My interests span the breadth of Artificial Intelligence, including machine learning, deep learning, computer vision, natural language processing, and robotics.